 Derivatives Dealers: The Risk Managers of First and Last Resort

-Over the course of seventeen years, Bernie Madoff defrauded thousands of investors out of tens of billions of dollars.
+Over the course of 17 years, Bernie Madoff defrauded thousands of investors out of tens of billions of dollars.
 In a Shakespearean twist, the SEC started to investigate Madoff in 2009 after his sons told the authorities that their father had confessed that his asset management was a massive Ponzi scheme.
 Madoff pleaded guilty to 11 federal felony counts, including securities fraud and money laundering.

 Bernie Madoff paints a dire portrait of the market making in securities.
 In world of shadow banking, derivatives dealers are the risk managers of first resort.
 They make the market in hedging derivatives and determine the hedging costs.
 Like every other dealer, their capacity to trade depends on their ability to access funding liquidity.
 Unlike most other dealers, there is no room for them in the Fed’s rescue packages during a financial crisis.

-Derivatives dealers are at the heart of the financial risk supply chain for two reasons: they determine the cost of hedging, and they act as counterparties to firms' hedging programs.11 Hedgers use financial derivatives briefly (until an opportunity for a similar reverse transaction arises) or in the long term.
+Derivatives dealers are at the heart of the financial risk supply chain for two reasons: they determine the cost of hedging, and they act as counterparties to firms’ hedging programs.
+Hedgers use financial derivatives briefly (until an opportunity for a similar reverse transaction arises) or in the long term.
 In identifying an efficient hedging instrument, they consider liquidity, cost, and correlation to market movements of original risk.
 Derivatives connect the firms’ ability and willingness to manage risk with the derivatives dealers’ financial condition.
 In particular, dealers’ continuous access to liquidity enables them to act as counterparties.
 As intermediaries in risk, dealers use their balance sheets and transfer the risks from risk-averse investors to those with flexible risk appetite, looking for higher returns.
 In the absence of this intervention, risk-averse investors would neither be willing nor able to manage these risks.

-This approach towards risk management concentrates risks in the balance sheets of the derivatives dealers.12 The derivative dealers’ job is to transfer them to the system’s ultimate risk holders.
+This approach towards risk management concentrates risks in the balance sheets of the derivatives dealers.
+The derivative dealers’ job is to transfer them to the system’s ultimate risk holders.
 In a typical market-based financial system, investment banks purchase capital market assets, such as mortgage-backed securities (MBS).
 These hedgers are typically risk-averse and use financial derivatives such as Interest Rate Swaps (IRS), Foreign exchange Swaps (FXS), and Credit Default Swaps (CDS).
 These derivatives’ primary purpose is to price, or even sell, risks separately and isolate the sources of risk from the underlying assets.
 Asset managers, who look for higher returns and therefore have a more flexible risk tolerance, hold these derivatives.
 It is derivatives dealers’ job to make the market in instruments such as CDS, FXS, and IRS.
 In the process, they provide liquidity and set the price of risk.
 They also determine the risk-premium for the underlying assets.
 Crucially, by acting as intermediaries, derivatives dealers tend to absorb the unwanted risks in their own balance sheets.

 During a credit crunch, derivatives dealers’ access to funding is limited, making it costly to finance inventories.
-At the same time, their cash inflow is usually interrupted, and their cash outflow comes to exceed it.13 There are two ways in which they can respond: either they stop acting as intermediaries, or they manage their cash flow by increasing “insurance” premiums, pushing up hedging costs exactly when risk management is most needed.
+At the same time, their cash inflow is usually interrupted, and their cash outflow comes to exceed it.
+There are two ways in which they can respond: either they stop acting as intermediaries, or they manage their cash flow by increasing “insurance” premiums, pushing up hedging costs exactly when risk management is most needed.
 Both of these ultimately transmit the effects to the rest of the financial market.
 Higher risk premiums which lower the value of underlying assets could lead to a system-wide credit contraction.
 In the money market, a sudden disruption in the derivatives market would raise the risk premium, impair collateral prices, and increase funding costs.